PhotonVision/photonvision/docs/source/docs/quick-start/camera-calibration.md

 ## Prepare the Calibration Target

 - Measure Accurately: Use calipers to measure the actual size of the squares and markers.
-Precise measurements are crucial for effective calibration.
+Accurate measurements are crucial for effective calibration.
 - Ensure Flatness: The calibration board must be perfectly flat, without any wrinkles or bends, to avoid introducing errors into the calibration process.

 ## Calibrate your Camera